AI coding agents have outgrown the chat box.

 On mobile, the session list moves into a drawer.
 On tablet-sized widths, the diff panel can collapse so the conversation stays readable.
 On desktop, the diff panel can be resized and toggled.

-This is a better approach than designing a mobile app and stretching it across a desktop window.
+This beats designing a mobile app and stretching it across a desktop window.

 Agent work is dense.
 It needs panes, persistent context, and review space.
 Flutter gives you enough layout control to make that density feel native instead of cramped.